Chart Color Schemes

 The educational profile of Macgregor exceeds national averages, with above-average qualification levels and academic performance metrics

-Educational attainment in Macgregor is notably higher than broader benchmarks.
-As of the latest data, 40.2% of residents aged 15 and above hold university qualifications, compared to 25.7% in Queensland (QLD) and 30.4% nationally.
-Bachelor degrees are most prevalent at 25.9%, followed by postgraduate qualifications at 11.9% and graduate diplomas at 2.4%.
-Vocational credentials are also prominent, with 25.3% of residents holding such qualifications, including advanced diplomas (11.1%) and certificates (14.2%).
+Educational attainment in Macgregor is significantly higher than broader benchmarks.
+As of 2021, 40.2% of residents aged 15 and above hold university qualifications, compared to 25.7% in Queensland (QLD) and 30.4% in Australia.
+This high educational attainment positions the area favourably for knowledge-based opportunities.
+Bachelor degrees are the most common at 25.9%, followed by postgraduate qualifications at 11.9% and graduate diplomas at 2.4%.

-Educational participation is high, with 32.9% of residents currently enrolled in formal education.
+Trade and technical skills are also prominent, with 25.3% of residents holding vocational credentials - advanced diplomas at 11.1% and certificates at 14.2%.
+Educational participation is notably high in Macgregor, with 32.9% of residents currently enrolled in formal education as of the 2021 census.
 This includes 11.4% in tertiary education, 6.8% in primary education, and 6.2% pursuing secondary education.

 Frequently Asked Questions - Education